gsduyafsdbhfuisd/FakeObf-Challenge/README.md

 # FakeObf-Challenge
 python obfuscation challenge

-AST transformer divided into 2 classes whose logic is hidden in custom bytcode that is executed in a custom VM
+AST transformer divided into 2 classes whose logic is hidden in custom bytecode that is executed in a custom VM

 no flag, no secrets